⌛️ FLASH SALE ENDS MONDAY! ⌛️

 Your expedition guides will be providing boiled and treated water throughout the trek.
 If you would like to bring your own water filter to safely fill up from the rivers and streams deep in the mountains then please refer to our guide on the best water filters for adventurers.

-This depends on your nationality, however some travellers will need a visa, for example UK travellers will need a visa arranged in advance.
+This depends on your nationality and some travellers will need a visa, for example UK travellers will need a visa arranged in advance and can find further information on the FCDO Travel Advice pages.
 You should contact the Tajikistan embassy in advance for options, including E-visa services which tend to be the easiest option.

 Homestays in Tajikistan are very basic, especially in the Pamirs.
 Your host has chosen the best possible homestay with friendly hosts, good traditional food, a shower, a European toilet, and enough space for the group.
 You'll share a room with between 2-4 people depending on the group size, and you'll sleep on traditional mats filled with cotton.
 Pamiri houses are called chid and are steeped in philosophical and religious relevance.
 The main room is divided into a few sections: a cooking and sleeping area, a place to study or keep clothes and it has only one window called a ravzana.
 The ceiling symbolises four elements of the universe: fire, earth, air, and water.
 The homestay in Batchor is run by a lovely lady called Gulsimo and has a nice view of the valley.
 Meals are taken sitting cross-legged on the floor.
 Electricity and hot water are in short supply, so guests will be asked to be mindful of the length of showers.
 Anytime you are invited as a guest to a local home, it’s expected that you take off your shoes before entering the house.
 Also during mealtimes which are taken sitting down on the floor, do not step on the tablecloth during the meal, as it might show disrespect to the local host.
 Expect to be told to have more food and tea, but feel free to gently decline.